The resolutions for some paradoxically observed optical illusions

 paradigm shift, is fundamentally unconventional.
 Its hypotheses based

-on a generally unheard-of UVS model, bound to have shortcomings,
+on a generally unheard-of UVS model, bound to have shortcomings, loose

-animations, and some external links simply had ceased to exist.
+some external links simply had ceased to exist.

 tips: Despite the presentations of the UVS web pages has went through